Dark + White Peak Peek, UK

 - You can also ride from Sheffield train station too; it’s just 11km to connect with the route in Redmires Lower Reservoir, a section of which is a bike path out of the city.

 - Note that it’s very easy to turn this loop into a simple overnighter, or even tackle it in two separate outings (north and south), by starting in Edale and cutting across at Mam Tor on the Kinder Loop bridleway, via Lord’s Seat.

 - Download this 99% Invisible podcast to listen to in your tent; it chronicles the history of the Right to Roam movement, particularly in relation to Manchester’s factory workers and their outlawed adventures in the Peak District.

-- Wild camping is illegal in the Peak District.
+- Without permission from the landowner, wild camping is illegal in the Peak District.
 If you can’t make your destination, be sure to bivy respectfully and #leavenotrace.

 - There are a number of campsites in the area, see here for options across the Peak District.

 - If the weather caves in there are YHA hostels too, or treat yourself to a Peak Pod in Bakewell.

 - You won’t need to carry more than 2-3 bottles – there are pubs, tea shops, and cafes everywhere to fill up with water, as well as various taps, some of which are marked on the map.